Thangam-11/copper-model-project/README.md

 Creating a Streamlit page where you can insert each column value and get the Selling_Price predicted value or Status (Won/Lost).

+Requirements :

+This project requires the following libraries to be installed:

+NumPy

+Pandas

+Scikit-learn

+Streamlit